-This course is designed to assist learners realise personal benefits such as: developing health and well-being skills; personal hygiene; fitness; intra/inter personal skills and social interaction skills; in addition to basic dance skills and knowledge.
+This course is designed to assist learners realise personal benefits such as: body awareness; developing fitness; intra/inter personal skills and social interaction skills; in addition to basic dance skills and knowledge.

 Learners working at this level will require guidance in generating their own movements.
 Typically, learners will require supportive direction.
-Tasks will be of a basic nature, and learners will benefit from repetition to enhance and develop dance movements and sequences.
+Tasks will be scaffolded and learners will benefit from repetition to enhance and develop dance movements and sequences.